Clean Water and Sanitation

 Lake Superior Living Labs Network (LSLLN):

 Dr. Charles Levkoe, Associate Professor in the Department of Health Sciences, and Canada Research Chair in Equitable and Sustainable Food Systems is the network lead of the Lake Superior Living Labs Network.
-The network connects academic, community groups, Indigenous partners and government across the Lake Superior watershed in developing collaborative initiatives that intersect water, food, land, climate, energy and individual and community well-being.
-More information can be found here.
+In 2023-24 the network connected academic, community groups, Indigenous partners and government across the Lake Superior watershed in developing collaborative initiatives that intersect water, food, land, climate, energy and individual and community well-being.
+More information can be found here

 NATIONAL